mdmuradhossain/algorithms-in-java/Graph Algorithms/src/io/murad/topogicalsorting/Kahntopologicalsort/README.md

-techdelight
-Kahn’s Topological Sort Algorithm
+# Kahn’s Topological Sort Algorithm

 Given a directed acyclic graph (DAG), print it in Topological order using Kahn’s topological sort algorithm.
 If the DAG has more than one topological ordering, print any of them.
 If the graph is not DAG, report that as well.

 A Topological sort or Topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.
 Topological order is possible if and only if the graph has no directed cycles, i.e. if the graph is DAG.